Non-asymptotic analysis of Langevin-type Monte Carlo algorithms: Introduction

 \section{Introduction}

-Consider the sampling from the tempered Gibbs distribution $\pi(\diff x)\propto\exp(-\beta U(x))\diff x$ on $(\R^{d},\Borel(\R^{d}))$, where $U:\R^{d}\to[0,\infty)$ is a non-negative potential function and $\beta>0$ is the inverse temperature.
+We consider the problem of sampling from a Gibbs distribution $\pi(\diff x)\propto \exp(-\beta U(x))\diff x$ on $(\R^{d},\Borel(\R^{d}))$, where $U:\R^{d}\to[0,\infty)$ is a non-negative potential function and $\beta>0$ is the inverse temperature.
 One of the extensively used types of algorithms for the sampling is the Langevin type motivated by the Langevin dynamics, the solution of the following $d$-dimensional stochastic differential equation (SDE):

-where $\{B_{t}\}_{t\ge0}$ is a $d$-dimensional Brownian motion and $\xi$ is a $d$-dimensional random vector.
-Since the 2-Wasserstein or total variation distance between $\pi$ and the law of $X_{t}$ is convergent under mild conditions, we expect that the Langevin-type algorithms inspired by $X_{t}$ should converge to $\pi$.
-However, most of the theoretical guarantees for the algorithms are based on the convexity of $U$, twice continuous differentiability, or Lipschitz continuity of the gradient $\nabla U(x)$, whilst some well-known models in statistics and machine learning do not satisfy those assumptions.
-The main interest of this study is a unified approach for the analysis and proposal of Langevin-type algorithms under minimal assumptions.
+where $\{B_{t}\}_{t\ge0}$ is a $d$-dimensional Brownian motion and $\xi$ is a $d$-dimensional random vector with $|\xi|<\infty$ almost surely.
+Since the 2-Wasserstein or total variation distance between $\pi$ and the law of $X_{t}$ is convergent under mild conditions, we expect that the laws of Langevin-type algorithms inspired by $X_{t}$ should converge to $\pi$.
+However, most of the theoretical guarantees for the algorithms are based on the convexity of $U$, the twice continuous differentiability of $U$, or the Lipschitz continuity of the gradient $\nabla U$, which do not hold in some modelling in statistics and machine learning.
+The main interest of this study is a unified approach to analyse and propose Langevin-type algorithms under minimal assumptions.

-The stochastic gradient Langevin Monte Carlo (SG-LMC) algorithm or stochastic gradient Langevin dynamics with a constant step size $\eta>0$ is the discrete observation $\{Y_{i\eta}\}_{i=0,\ldots,k}$ of the solution of the following $d$-dimensional SDE:
+The stochastic gradient Langevin Monte Carlo (SG-LMC) algorithm or stochastic gradient Langevin dynamics with a constant step size $\eta>0$ is the discrete observations $\{Y_{i\eta}\}_{i=0,\ldots,k}$ of the solution of the following $d$-dimensional SDE:

 where $\{a_{i\eta}\}_{i=0,\ldots,k}$ is a sequence of independent and identically distributed (i.i.d.) random variables on a measurable space $(A,\mathcal{A})$ and ${G}$ is a $\R^{d}$-valued measurable function.
 We assume that $\{a_{i\eta}\}$, $\{B_{t}\}$, and $\xi$ are independent.
-Note that the Langevin Monte Carlo (LMC) algorithm is a special case of SG-LMC; it has the representation as the discrete observation $\{Y_{i\eta}\}_{i=0,\ldots,k}$ of the solution of the following diffusion-type SDE:
+Note that the Langevin Monte Carlo (LMC) algorithm is a special case of SG-LMC; it has the representation as the discrete observations $\{Y_{i\eta}\}_{i=0,\ldots,k}$ of the solution of the following diffusion-type SDE:

 which corresponds to the case ${G}=\nabla U$.